arana2743/arana2743/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Backend Development in Python and Devops.
+Backend Development in Python, PHP and Javascript.
 - 🌱 I’m currently learning ...
 Mobile application development for iOS Devices.
 - 👯 I’m looking to collaborate on ...
 React and Node.js projects.
 - 🤔 I’m looking for help with ...
 Frontend development - as currently learning it.